-‘Sports Illustrated’ Model Haley Kalil Flaunts Major Cleavage In Plunging Body Suit On Instagram
+‘Sports Illustrated’ Model Haley Kalil Flaunts Major Cleavage In Plunging Bodysuit On Instagram

 Pretending to be fashionista Barbie….. when I’m really more like the Barbie laying in the corner of your closet that your little brother chewed the foot off of. ???????? | New spread for @scorpiojinmagazine shot by @jessiepalumbo.
 Makeup by @absolutelyangelicamua.
 Hair by @i_am_zullay

-Just last week, the bikini model traveled to Kenya to do her photo shoot for the upcoming 2019 Sports Illustrated Swimsuit magazine, which will hit shelves later this year in May.
-While the redhead was featured in last year’s publication as part of the #SISearch competition, her work last week was her official Rookie spread for this year’s edition.
+Just last week, the bikini model traveled to Kenya to do her photo shoot for the upcoming 2019 Sports Illustrated swimsuit magazine, which will hit shelves later this year in May.
+While the redhead was featured in last year’s publication as part of the Sports Illustrated search competition, her work last week was her official rookie spread for this year’s edition.